kcenon/thread_system/docs/advanced/USER_MIGRATION_GUIDE.md

 ### Overview

-Migrating from OpenMP or Intel TBB to thread_system provides better C++ integration, adaptive performance, and production-ready features.
+Migrating from OpenMP or Intel TBB to thread_system provides better C++ integration, adaptive performance, and comprehensive features.

 ### From OpenMP